Feeding and Swallowing Disorders in Children

 The SLP or feeding team may suggest some of these next steps:

-• referral to a doctor for medical treatment, like medicines for reflux
+• seeing a doctor for medical treatment—like taking medicines for reflux

 • trying different foods or adding calories to their diet

-• trying new ways to get your child to try new foods or textures
+• learning new ways to get your child to try new foods or textures

 • changing your child’s position while eating

-• trying new ways to handle your child’s behavior
+• learning new ways to handle your child’s behavior

 In severe cases, your child may need to get nutrition in other ways.
 These ways may include a tube inserted through their nose or into their stomach.

-• ask questions to understand the problems your child has,
+• asking questions to understand the problems your child has,

-• make sure you understand what the SLP will work on and why they will work on it,
+• making sure you understand what the SLP will work on and why they will work on it,

-• follow suggestions from the SLP for eating and drinking at home and at school,
+• following the SLP’s suggestions for eating and drinking at home and at school, and

-• talk with your child’s teachers and other family members about your child’s feeding problems and what others can do to help, and
+• talking with your child’s teachers and other family members about your child’s feeding problems and how they can help.

 This list does not include every website on this topic.
 ASHA does not endorse the information on these sites.